Have We Fallen Out Of Love With French Skincare?

-There was a time when you couldn't scroll through Instagram without being bombarded by pictures of shelfies, each one groaning with tens of serums, moisturisers and other tinctures.
-You'd almost always spot cult buys from the likes of Drunk Elephant, Glossier and Summer Fridays — but only the coolest of skincare hauls featured a handful of French brands.
+There was a time when you couldn't scroll through Instagram without being bombarded by pictures of shelfies, each one groaning with serums, moisturizers, and other tinctures.
+You'd almost always spot cult buys from the likes of Drunk Elephant, Glossier, and Summer Fridays — but only the coolest of skincare hauls featured a handful of French brands.

-Perhaps it had something to do with the aesthetically pleasing white tubes and dropper bottles, not to mention the promise of many products being 'dermatologist-recommended', but French skincare earned a name for itself as the gold standard in beauty.
-It was stocked in Parisian pharmacies, after all.
+Perhaps it had something to do with the aesthetically-pleasing white tubes and dropper bottles, not to mention the 'dermatologist-recommended' claims, but French skincare earned a name for itself as the gold standard in beauty.
+It's stocked in Parisian pharmacies, after all.
 Either way, being a French skincare advocate had an air of sophistication about it.
 It meant you were in the know, and ultimately, serious about skin.

 Advertisement